 - Altered by action of the FEC, May 2004, to include a grandfather clause governing change of criteria for tenure; approved by the Dean of the College and the President, June 2004.

 Section VIII establishes the standards of evaluation assigned to each of the three areas of faculty work.
-Assessments using these standards provide the basis for decisions on retention, tenure and promotion.
+Assessments using these standards provide the basis for decisions on reappointment, tenure, and promotion.
 The College expects a record of excellence in all three areas of assessment, except in instances of non-tenure track faculty seeking promotions (indicated below).
-Candidates for tenure and/or promotion must meet the standard in each area.
+Candidates for tenure and/or promotion must meet the standard in each area, commensurate with appointment.

 If evaluation criteria are changed within the two-year period prior to tenure evaluation, a tenure candidate may, at his or her request, be evaluated by the criteria in effect during the year of the candidate’s fourth-year review.
 Such a request must be submitted to the Dean of the Faculty in writing as a part of the tenure application.

 Teaching: Effective teaching is central to Rhodes’ educational mission.
 Teaching includes traditional classroom and laboratory instruction (disciplinary or interdisciplinary), leading internships or fellowships, and supervising directed inquiries, honors projects and/or other forms of student research or creative activity.
 In evaluating performance in this area, the following standards apply:

 - Faculty members sustain in their classes a consistent engagement with matters of substance and importance in the subject area.

 - Faculty members demonstrate command of the subject material and the critical issues surrounding it.

 - Faculty members construct syllabi that make grading policies and course goals clear.

 - Faculty members design student assignments and projects that demonstrably advance course goals.

 - Faculty members organize courses in ways that reflect an effective pedagogy, and result in successful educational outcomes.

 - Faculty members develop in students the ability to think critically on the subjects studied and to communicate effectively about these subjects.